The 2018 Gathering will be held July 11-14 at the Holiday Inn Express in Wilkesboro NC.

 Call the hotel at 336-838-1800 and ask for the Dobro Festival rate of $90 to reserve your room.

 Contact Pammy Davis at 336.202.1536 for details and to pre-order tee shirts.
-(See design at left for 2014 ResoGat tee shirt art).
 To get on the correspondence list send an email to pammydavis @ triad.rr.com

 Who are we?
 We are a loosely knit group of individuals drawn together out of love or fascination of the dobro, or resonator guitar.
 Invented and developed in the late 1920's and early 30's, the Dopyera brothers presented America and the world with a totally unique instrument centered around a mechanical resonating sound or amplification system.
 The brothers tossed around the question of what to call this new class of stringed instruments and finally coined the term 'Dobro' which was a combination of the words Dopyera and Brothers.
 "Resonator Guitar" is more commonly used now for non-Gibson/Dobro branded guitars.
 ResoGat is the gathering of Dobro/Resonator guitar enthusiasts to talk, play music, laugh, meet old friends and make new friends.

 We want to say a special thank-you to this year's sponsors and exhibitors.
-Three of them are shown above.
 The majority of the others have never attended the gathering but didn't hesitate to help us out when asked.
 Please show your gratitude to them and let them know how much you appreciate their contribution.
-They are listed on the website's 2013 Sponsors & Exhibitors
+They are listed on the website's 2017 Sponsors & Exhibitors

 Click on photo to enlarge

 Click here to see video from the 2011 ResoGat